Eric Woodward: Early life

 Woodward was born in Hay, New South Wales in July 1899, the third son of Victorian-born parents Albert William Woodward, a cattle station manager, and his wife Marie Woodward, née Reid.
 He and attended Toowoomba Grammar School.
 At school he did well academically, becoming Captain of the swimming team and playing in the First XV Rugby Team.
 However, due to his family's financial concerns, he was unable to attend university.
 Therefore, in 1917 he entered the Royal Military College, Duntroon.
 He graduated and was commissioned a lieutenant on 16 December 1920.
-Woodward first served twelve months with the 7th Queen's Own Hussars of the British Army in India from 1921–1922.
+Woodward first served twelve months with the 7th Queen's Own Hussars of the British Army in India from 1921 to 1922.

 Following this service Woodward returned to Australia and, in 1925, he transferred to the Royal Australian Air Force (RAAF) and qualified as a pilot at No. 1 Flying Training School in Point Cook, Victoria.
 On 7 February 1927, in Melbourne, he married his cousin Amy Weller.
 Despite his apparent success as a pilot, he reverted to the army service in 1928.
 In December 1928, he was promoted to captain and became adjutant and quartermaster of the 19th Light Horse Regiment (1928–1929), and of the 4th Light Horse Regiment (1929–1934) before being posted to the Directorate of Military Training, Melbourne.
 In January 1937 he was sent to the Staff College, Camberley in England.